 Surface water quality issues have included concern for the Sarasota Bay watershed.
-Water quality in the watershed is deemed to be relatively good, with concern focused in Sarasota County on the Philippi Creek drainage basin.
-The City of Sarasota's has initiated a septic replacement program, which should effectively eliminate this source of contamination over time.
+Water quality in the watershed has improved with further improvements being sought since recent studies rate the Bay as "fair".
+The City of Sarasota has initiated a septic replacement program, which should effectively eliminate this source of contamination over time.
 In addition, the Sarasota County stormwater effort has nearly completed a program to improve flooding and water quality discharge from this basin into the Bay.
-Similarly, Manatee County has adopted strategies to fund and construct stormwater management systems in urban areas almed at improving water quality.
+Similarly, Manatee County has adopted strategies to fund and construct stormwater management systems in urban areas aimed at improving water quality.